|

 (page 352) refers to a Cavafy essay, and Ahmad's description

-as standing "at a slight angle to the universe"
+as standing "at a slight angle to the universe" is E.M.
+Forster's description of Cavafy.
+Not to mention

 a few paraphrases of his poems, plus the Rue Clapsius